lchaloupsky/Medical-Reports-Generator/medical_reports_generation/README.md

 Contains modified original `.csv` files to Czech containig reports used for the training and testing.

 ## eval_final
 Contains all data used for the manual evaluation of the generated reports.
-To prepare these files run the `prepare_eval_final.py` script:
+To prepare these files run the `prepare_eval_final.py` script.
+Parameters are further described directly in the source file or by entering the **-h** or **--help** option.
 ```bash
 python3 prepare_eval_final.py [-h] [--img_dir IMG_DIR]
         [--models_outputs MODELS_OUTPUTS]